-Those of you who have been reading my blog know that I’ve been calling for a new social contract, one that puts more people on a lifelong pathway to success, aimed at realizing as a country population-level change and reduced disparities from healthy birth, to a quality education, to a well-paying job, to a secure and healthy aging.
+Those of you who have been reading my blog know that I’ve been calling for a new social contract, one that puts more people on a lifelong pathway to success, aimed at realizing as a country population-level change and reduced disparities from healthy birth, to quality education, to a well-paying job, to secure and healthy aging.
 So I was heartened to read these words, highlighted in a box, as part of the executive summary of Our Vision for SEED: In sum, we believe that SEED provides an opportunity to imagine a more fair and inclusive social contract that provides dignity for all.

 SEED is the Stockton Economic Empowerment Demonstration, a universal basic income (UBI)-like experiment in Stockton, California.
-In my recent conversation with Erin Coltrera, SEEDs research and program officer, I asked her about the genesis of using the term social contract.
+In my recent conversation with Erin Coltrera, SEEDs research, and program officer, I asked her about the genesis of using the term social contract.
 Her answer turned my interest in the UBI concept up several notches.